-Talk with members of your community to better understand the problem as they see it, the factors they believe contribute to it, and the solutions they propose.
+Conduct a needs assessment with members of your community to better understand the problem as they see it, the factors they believe contribute to it, and the solutions they propose.
 (See 2A.)

 For each potential level of change, list out the factors that contribute to the problem, based on the needs assessment and other research you have done.